JuanMartinElorriaga/counterpart_datachallenge/README.md

-## Profiling report and KNN Imputation for status and value features
+## Profiling report and KNN Imputation for company's risk status and IPO status

 ## Challenge